MichaelTran502/LoginSystem/README.md

 ## Motivation

-I built this project into order tp showcase my backend java skills.
+I built this project into order to showcase my backend java skills.
 Particularly i wanted to show that i had experience with building secure login systems with Spring security and Spring Data Jpa.